 Split HVAC System Installation and Maintenance

-Proper AC installation is critical for performance.
+Proper installation and routine maintenance are essential to maximizing the 12–15 year lifespan of your split AC system.
 The indoor unit is typically placed in a basement, attic, or closet, while the outdoor unit sits in a ventilated area.
-Professional installation ensures refrigerant lines are sealed and ductwork is optimized.
+Professional AC installation ensures refrigerant lines are sealed and ductwork is optimized.

-To keep your split AC unit running for 12–15 years:
+To keep your split AC unit running efficiently:

 - Replace air filters regularly.